 In the lead up to and following the recent takeover of Afghanistan’s government by the Taliban, lawyers across the firm have volunteered their time and pro bono counsel to helping endangered Afghan civilians—including those who served alongside allied forces as interpreters—and their families leave the country and apply for legal status in the United States.

-Partner Shannon Donnelly and associate Eugene Hwangbo, a retired US Army officer, are among the many Morgan Lewis lawyers who have offered urgent assistance to Afghans and the nonprofit organizations working to support them at this critical juncture.
-Here they discuss what motivated them to get involved in the relief efforts, what they learned, and the importance of expressing gratitude for the service of others.
+Partner Shannon Donnelly is among the many Morgan Lewis lawyers who have offered urgent assistance to Afghans and the nonprofit organizations working to support them at this critical juncture.
+Here she discusses what motivated her to get involved in the relief efforts and the importance of expressing gratitude for the service of others.

 Since September, Shannon and a cross-office Morgan Lewis team have been working to secure humanitarian parole, a means to bring to the United States an individual who would otherwise be inadmissible for entry, for nearly 30 Afghan citizens.
 The project includes coordinating with US-based sponsors to collect required documentation and complete detailed applications.